christianhaitian/PortMaster/ports.md

 Title="Exult ."
 Desc="A port of Ultima 7.
 You'll need A copy of the black gate and/or serpent isle added to ports/exult/data/blackgate and/or ports/exult/data/serpentisle." porter="nl255" locat="Exult.zip"

 Title="F2bgl ."
 Desc=" A reimplementation of the Fade to Black game.
-You will need the original files of the PC release or PC demo copied to the ports/f2bgl folder." porter="Romadu" locat="face_to_black.zip"
+You will need the original files of the PC release or PC demo copied to the ports/f2bgl folder." porter="Romadu" locat="fade_to_black.zip"

 Title="Free_Heroes_of_Might_and_Magic_II ."
 Desc="A a recreation of Heroes of Might and Magic 2 game engine by Ihar Hubchyk.
 Just add the data and maps folders from your full version GOG HOMM2 to the ports/fheroes2 folder or just launch Fheroes2 to download the demo files." porter="romadu" locat="Fheroes2.zip"